Maerz Lime Kilns. Worldwide.

 Click on the "Play" icon in the graphic to learn more about the respective process step.

 A PFR (Parallel Flow Regenerative) kiln has two vertical shafts with a connecting crossover-channel.
-Both shafts work together.
-One burns the product, the other preheats the kiln feed.
+Both shafts work together: one calcines the product, the other preheats the kiln feed.

-In the burning shaft, combustion air is introduced at the kiln top and absorbs heat in the preheating zone from the limestone fill that was freshly supplied in the previous cycle.
+In the burning shaft, combustion air is introduced at the top of the kiln and absorbs heat in parallel flow from the limestone fill in the preheating zone, which, in turn, was heated by the process gas in the previous cycle.

-The fuel is fed through vertical lances arranged evenly across the cross-section of the shaft.
-At the lower end of the lances, the fuel meets the combustion air and is ignited - this is also where the preheating zone ends and the combustion zone begins.
+The fuel is fed from the top through vertical lances arranged evenly across the cross-section of the shaft.
+At the lower end of the lances, the fuel meets the combustion air and is ignited – this is also where the preheating zone ends and the combustion zone begins.

-In the cooling zone, cooling air is supplied in counterflow from the kiln discharge.
-The process gas and the supplied cooling air are fed together into the regenerative shaft via a crossover-channel (connecting channel to the second shaft).
+In the cooling zone, cooling air is supplied in counterflow to the lime fill.
+The gas coming from the burning zone and the cooling air are mixed together at the upper end of the cooling zone and are lead via a crossover-channel (connecting channel) to the other shaft, which is operating in “regenerative mode”.

 Burning shaft